top of page

 This is a quiet, silent meditation period.
 You are welcome to quietly drop in at any point during the hour or sit for the full session.

-All sits are offered in-person at the sangha house, located at 248 D Street in Salida, Colorado.
+Throughout the year, we may offer additional meditations for special events.
+Please check our calendar or newsletter for these.
+All meditations are offered in-person at the sangha house, located at 248 D Street in Salida, Colorado.
 Please enter through the back door by the prayer wheels.

 The door on D Street has an Access Ramp if needed.
 Please knock and someone will open the door.

-If you're new to sitting, please feel free to read our simple sitting guide by clicking the link below.
+If you're new to meditation, please feel free to read our simple guide by clicking the link below.

 MEDITATION RETREATS